 - Department of Redundancy Department: The name of the program.

 - Massive Multiplayer Crossover: This is very common, as models of characters from various series, films and video games have been made.
-Also comes across as Loads and Loads of Characters if one has a large enough collection of models.

 - No Flow in CGI: Tends to happen either with certain models or beginners.
 Otherwise averted.